Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Results and Discussions

 Our next results show that the $q$ values have a dependency on the beam collision energy.
-This has been studied by different experimental collaborations.
-In fig 6, we show the variation of $q$ for different $\sqrt{s}$ values at different centralities.
+Though the entropic index is not determined directly from the experiments, the values used for fitting the data indicate that the entropic index depends upon the beam collision energy\cite{abelevAlice}.
+In fig 6, we show the variation of $q$ for different $\sqrt{s_{NN}}$ values at different centralities.
 From both figs 5 and 6, we find that at lower collision energies the Tsallis entropic index is lower.
 However, the dependence is dependent on the centrality of the collisions.
 This is shown in fig 6, where we see the $q$ value, for peripheral collisions (60\% - 80\%) are lower than the $q$ value at central collision (0-10\%) below $100$ GeV.
-Above 100 GeV, the opposite is true, i.e the $q$ value, for centralities (60\% - 80\%) is higher than the $q$ value at centralities (0-10\%).
+Above $100$ GeV, the opposite is true, i.e the $q$ value, for centralities (60\% - 80\%) is higher than the $q$ value at centralities (0-10\%).
 This result has also been obtained from experimental data in a recent paper \cite{bedanga}.
+In ref.\cite{bedanga}, the authors have fitted the experimental data from Au + Au collision at the RHIC from the beam energy scan program \cite{STAR} as well as data from the PHENIX collaboration \cite{phenix}.
+They have also observed the dependency of the $q$ parameter on the centrality and the collision energy.
 The total change in the $q$ value for central collisions is also much smaller than the total change in the peripheral collisions.
 This seems to indicate that it is not the multiplicity alone that determines the entropic index.

-In fig 7, we show the variation of $q$ with proper time ($\tau$) at different collision energies ($\sqrt{s}$).
+In fig 7, we show the variation of $q$ with proper time ($\tau$) at different collision energies ($\sqrt{s_{NN}}$).
+This is not however an evolution of the system with time, it is merely the calculation of the entropic value at different times.

-As can be seen from the graph, $q$ increases with proper time, peaks around $3 fm/c$ and then decreases with increasing $\tau $.
+As can be seen from the graph, the $q$ value appears to peak around $3 fm/c$ and then decreases with increasing $\tau $.
 The nature of the graph does not change for different values of collision energy.
-The increase and subsequent decrease of the $q$ value may be attributed to the increase and decrease in the energy density of the particles.
-Generally, the energy density of the particles produced in the AMPT model, increases upto $3 -4 fm/c$ and then gradually decreases.
-Since the entropic index is calculated from the energy density, hence it will have a similar behaviour.
+A lower $q$ value means that the system is close to equilibration.
+However, since we are using the AMPT model, the increase and subsequent decrease of the $q$ value may be attributed to the increase and decrease in the energy density of the particles.
+Generally, the energy density of the particles produced in the AMPT model, increases upto $3 -4 fm/c$ and then gradually decreases \cite{xu}.
+Since the entropic index is calculated from the energy density, hence it shows a similar behaviour.